Migrating information about COF purchases and payment card tokens

 • identifiers of series of debits specified in the id parameter of the recurring object

-These identifiers are included in the verification file sent to the merchant's specialists to confirm the correctness of the migrated information and can only be used with the identifier of the project (project_id), to which they are initially assigned.
+These identifiers are included in the verification file sent to the merchant's specialists to confirm the correctness of the migrated data and can only be used with the identifier of the project (project_id), to which they are initially assigned.

 Conditions and limitations